FutureMarkRwanda/BA_Notes/Networking/EIGRP_Routing_Protocol_Notes.md

 R3# copy running-config startup-config
 ```

-Scenario: A modern enterprise configures EIGRPv6 with AS 10 to support IPv6 routing across four subnets, ensuring efficient route updates and neighbor discovery.
+A modern enterprise configures EIGRPv6 with AS 10 to support IPv6 routing across four subnets, ensuring efficient route updates and neighbor discovery.

 ---